Browsed by

 The Chosen People

-The Jews are not “God’s chosen people.”
-Some Christians criticize this position and rail against “Replacement Theology” as some kind of heresy.
-In fact, “replacement theology” is as legitimate as the replacement of Judas Iscariot with Matthias.
 Judas Iscariot was replaced.
 Another man filled his ministry.
 His ministry and calling did not go away, but Judas did.
 Someone filled that gap.
-Judas is a type of the Jew, starting with his name, Judas, and linked to his town, Iscariot/Kerioth,…
+Judas is a type of the Jew, starting with his name, Judas, and linked to his town, Iscariot/Kerioth, located in the land of Judea.

 Read More Read More